-Head to the Plaza Grande by 9:30 am and join in the hour-and-a-half-long tour.
+An hour-and-a-half-long walking tour usually begins at Plaza Grande.
 They’re led by friendly guides and organized by the city’s tourism office.

 Pay a visit to Catedral de San Ildefonso

-The Catedral de San Ildefonso is one of the oldest cathedrals not only in Mexico but in the whole of the Americas.
+The Catedral de San Ildefonso is one of the oldest cathedrals not only in Mexico but in all of the Americas.
 Built on the site of a former Maya temple, construction on this sizeable cathedral began in 1561 (and was completed in 1598).
-It’s a stark Renaissance style structure that was built using stones from the Mayan city that was once here.
+It’s a stark Renaissance-style structure that was built using stones from the Mayan city that was once here.